 Economic and geopolitical developments are forcing globalization to retreat and driving the fragmentation of the Internet by competing political blocs.
 However, technological developments are leading to more connectivity, not less.
 Next year, 15 billion devices will be connected to the Internet of Things (IoT), and that number is expected to double by 2030.
 A key driver of this trend is the rapid rollout of 5G coverage in 2023, which will enable devices to communicate faster and improve their overall performance.

 Our dependence on networked devices and infrastructures is ever increasing, and with it the risk of accidental or attack-induced breakdown.
 Governments and regulators can be expected to step up their efforts to ensure that networked devices meet the latest cybersecurity standards.
-This includes that the European Union should implement its proposed
+This includes that the European Union should implement its proposed EU cyber resilience bill is pushing forward and the U.S. government under Biden is launching a program to cybersecurity assessment of IoT devices. is introducing.

 3